-About 20 years ago, two large solar telescopes with spectrographs were put in operation in the Observatory Ondřejov, belonging to the Astronomical Institute of the Academy of Sciences of the Czech Republic.
+About 20 years ago, two large solar telescopes with spectrographs were put in operation in the Observatory Ondřejov, belonging to the Astronomical Institute of the Academy of Sciences of the Czech Republic (Ambrož et al. 1980).
 According to the German name "HorizontalSonnenForschungsAnlage" (Horizontal device for solar research), the telescopes are known under the abbreviations HSFA1 and HSFA2.
 Both identical instruments were supplied by the company Carl Zeiss, Jena.
 The control electronics was made by the Hungarian producer Vilati.